Step back in time and experience three of Nottingham’s most rebellious and bloody episodes

 The Civil War

-In August 1642, King Charles I signalled the start of the British Civil War at Nottingham Castle by raising his standard on a hill just outside the walls.
+In August 1642, King Charles I signalled the start of the Civil War at Nottingham Castle by raising his standard on a hill just outside the walls.
 But the people of Nottingham were unimpressed by the King’s call to arms and the town became a stronghold for Parliament throughout the conflict.

 The fight against exploitation

-It’s 1811 and here comes Ned Ludd with his hammer of defiance – smashing the masters’ knitting frames in protest for an honest wage.
+It’s 1811 and here comes Ned Ludd with his hammer of defiance – smashing the masters’ knitting frames in protest for an honest living.
 Nottingham’s textile workers had made the town wealthy but their livelihoods were now at risk.

 The fight for the vote

-Watch as the Riot Act is read out and the Hussars are called up to put down the riots by force.
+Watch as the Riot Act is read and the Hussars are called up to put down the riots by force.

 What else is there to see at Nottingham Castle?